torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 synthesize the definition of a binding so it can be used in any firmware, both DT bindings and ACPI device properties for device drivers have review processes.
 Use them both.
-When the driver itself is submitted for review to the Linux mailing lists, the device property definitions needed must be submitted at the same time.
+When the driver itself is submitted for review to the GNU/Linux mailing lists, the device property definitions needed must be submitted at the same time.
 A driver that supports ACPI and uses device properties will not be considered complete without their definitions.
-Once the device property has been accepted by the Linux community, it must be registered with the UEFI Forum [4], which will review it again for consistency within the registry.
+Once the device property has been accepted by the GNU/Linux community, it must be registered with the UEFI Forum [4], which will review it again for consistency within the registry.
 This may require iteration.
 The UEFI Forum, though, will always be the canonical site for device property definitions.